 The awards are named for an inventor, Alfred Nobel.
 During his life, this man was best known for inventing dynamite, a type of explosive.
 It made him a wealthy man.
 And when he died in 1896, Nobel left money from his fortune to establish five yearly awards — the Nobel Prizes.

 Nobel’s will directed that one award go to recognize outstanding literature.
 Another should reward the fostering of international peace.
 Nobel also wanted to reward scientific discovery.
 So three awards would celebrate discoveries or inventions in physics, chemistry and physiology or medicine.
 All five awards would come with a cash prize.
-That prize is now about nine million Swedish krona (around $900,000 to $1.1 million, depending on the exchange rate in any given year).
+That prize is now about 10 million Swedish krona (around $1.1 million, depending on the exchange rate in any given year).
 If there are two winners in a category, they split the money equally.
 If there are three, one person gets half the money, and the other two split the other half.

 Every year, thousands of scientists around the world are invited to nominate people for a Nobel Prize.
 (No one can nominate themselves.)
 Groups at the Royal Swedish Academy of Sciences in Stockholm, Sweden, evaluate nominees for the physics and chemistry prizes.
 A panel at the Karolinska Institute, a medical university in Stockholm, reviews nominations for the prize in medicine or physiology.
 These groups narrow the list of candidates.
 Their short lists then move on to a selection committee for each subject.
 Those committees vote on who will receive the prize that year — or whether no one should receive it.